45+ Grants for School Field Trips in 2026: The Ultimate Funding Guide for Teachers

 Every state has a Council on Developmental Disabilities.
 They frequently offer “Consumer Empowerment Funds” that can pay for transportation to events that promote inclusion.

-• Action: Google [Your State] Developmental Disabilities Council grants.
+• Action: Search for [Your State] Developmental Disabilities Council grants.

 Pro Tip: When writing your grant proposal for a lift bus, explicitly state: “This grant ensures compliance with IDEA (Individuals with Disabilities Education Act) by providing equal access to off-campus learning.”
 Donors love funding “Compliance” and “Equity.”